How to pronounce OSHA regulations require certain safety measures in manufacturing facilities. in American English

 Start here

-In casual American English, "OSHA regulations require certain safety measures in manufacturing facilities" sounds like "OH-shuh rehg-yuh-LAY-shuhnz ruh-KWAHY-er SUR-tuhn SAYF-tee MEH-zherz ihn ma-nyoo-FAK-cher-uhng fuh-SIH-luh-teez".
-Several things happen here, and the headline one is the Flap T: the T between vowels turns into a quick D-like flap.
+Americans pronounce "OSHA regulations require certain safety measures in manufacturing facilities" as "OH-shuh rehg-yuh-LAY-shuhnz ruh-KWAHY-er SUR-tuhn SAYF-tee MEH-zherz ihn ma-nyoo-FAK-cher-uhng fuh-SIH-luh-teez" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Flap T — the T between vowels turns into a quick D-like flap.
+It lands on facilities, a small move that separates 'classroom' from 'native'.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.